-The music for the declaration showcased the swirl of emotions Willy directed his mind and the audience to.
+The music for the declaration showcased the swirl of emotions Willy directed to both his mind and the audience.

 Nailing the most pivotal scenes from the manga proved to be a challenge that Mappa has masterfully dealt with through their color choices and scene direction.